In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 43. What is SignalR in ASP.NET Core?

 SignalR refers to a real-time application communication channel.
-It is a process that allows the integration of real-time functionality to your web applications.
+It is a process that allows the integration of real-time functionality into your web applications.

 SignalR can be used to push notifications within an application.
 It uses encryption and a digital signature to make a secure communication channel.